art-suite/art-suite-foundations/packages/@art-suite/art-fuzzy-search/README.md

 - **OUT**: searchData, filtered and sorted by best-matches

 - **searchDataRecord**: `[searchInString, arbitraryData...]`
-  - searchDataRecords are themselves an array
+  - searchDataRecords can be just a searchInString or an array
   - only the first element is used by fuzzySearch
   - searchInString: arbitrary String which is tested to see if it matches the provided searchString; the quality of the match is also considered and used for the final sort of the returned searchData
   - arbitraryData: if searchInString matches, the entire searchDataRecord will be returned, untouched - including any arbitrary data included after searchInString.
 Use these additional slots to pass through any additional data you need. e.g. a JSON object of the record or just the record's ID.